Homemade Glass Cleaner

-One of the quickest and simplest homemade solutions I use for cleaning glass and mirrors around the house is to just use straight club soda.
-I’ve been doing this for several years now and have always been happy with the results.
-It’s simple, fast, and it works!
+One of the quickest and simplest homemade solutions I use for cleaning glass and mirrors around the house is to just use club soda as a glass cleaner.
+I’ve been doing this for several years now with good results.

 Even though club soda has worked great, I have a second homemade glass cleaner that I like to use too, and that’s because it has a little squirt of dish soap in it, as well as some rubbing alcohol.
 Sometimes those two ingredients make me feel like I have a homemade window cleaner with just a little more “oomph” to it for the dirty jobs.